binario200/k8s-recipes/k8s-objects/k8-api-objects.md

 - Secrets can be mounted as file using a volume definition in a pod manifest (spec.containers[*].image.volumeMounts.name references spec.containers[*].volumes[*].name using the secret.secreteName property to reference the secret to use)

 ## ConfigMap
-- Sto data as sets of key-value pairs or plain configuration files
+- Store data as sets of key-value pairs or plain configuration files
 - not encoded
 - can be used as:
   - pod environment variables (use the env's valueFrom.ConfigMapKeyRef.name/key to reference an configMap's property)